BACK AND SPINE HEALTH

 Dr Hamid Mir M.D.

 As with any back pain or spine related issue, it’s best to consult a specialist.
-Dr Hamid Mir M.D. is a certified spine surgeon offering spine surgery in Orange, CA and across southern California.
+Dr Hamid R. Mir M.D. is a certified orthopedic spine surgeon in Anaheim, CA offering spine surgery in Orange County and across southern California.